Port Appin, ArgyllGuest Rating

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
 The first £25 of electricity INCLUDED with any additional usage payable by a credit key (top-ups available from the Post Office a few doors away).
 Heating is by electric central heating and wood-burning stove (starter pack INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 Sorry, pets are not accepted.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).